Homework 00 - Pizza!

 Finally, we need to compute the cost of the pizzas.
 We’re also going to give the delivery driver a tip.

 Start by defining your final three constants to represent the cost of each size pizza.
-These constants should be COST_LARGE
+These constants should be named something like COST_LARGE

 , COST_MEDIUM